pytest-dev/pytest/doc/en/warnings.rst

 Please read our :ref:`backwards-compatibility` to learn how we proceed about deprecating and eventually removing features.

-The following warning types ares used by pytest and are part of the public API:
+The following warning types are used by pytest and are part of the public API:

 .. autoclass:: pytest.PytestWarning